 Less time spent commuting means more time to dedicate to actually being productive and getting more work done.
 Moreover, avoiding the daily road rage will do wonders to reduce your stress levels.

 Work/Home Boundaries Become Blurred

-As many environmental psychologists, have proven, our surroundings are likely to have a direct effect on our performance and behaviour; this is especially true when it comes to work.
+As many environmental psychologists have proven, our surroundings are likely to have a direct effect on our performance and behaviour; this is especially true when it comes to working.
 Sometimes, a certain office layout may actually hinder rather than encourage productivity.